williamjackarnesen/nba-player-projections/team_results.md

 # Full Player Rankings

+If you're interested in the details of the projection models, follow <a href="https://williamjackarnesen.github.io/nba-player-projections/methodology" title="Methodology">this link</a>.

+If you want just the top-line rankings, follow <a href="https://williamjackarnesen.github.io/nba-player-projections/rankings" title="Rankings">this link</a>.

-If you are interested in seeing results by team, simply navigate to the appropriate image.
+If you're interested in seeing results by team, simply navigate to the appropriate image.

 ## Atlanta Hawks